 Whilst on my journey northwards, I watched the rain and fell asleep.
 It was so peaceful on the train.
 I had a neighbor who recognized that I was American.
 He made conversation about the Lakers and the NBA in general.
 I tried to talk to him as best I could but I failed.
 He said he was from Cerbère but he moved to Spain as he felt more Spanish than French.
 Cerbère was a border town so I can see how one would want to pick sides.
 We rapped as best we could in our lack of language.
 I knew just enough Spanish to figure out the gist of what he was saying and he knew just enough English to understand my replies.
 We had a moment where we looked at each other and knew we were sports fans, basketball fans.
 He had to leave so he looked at me and grabbed my checks and said, ‘trie bien.’’
 He knew that this was the one time he would talk to an American as I knew this was my one time talking w a real Spaniard.
 One of the best train rides I had on this voyage.

 I arrived in France around 5 pm.
-We had about 20 min to pee and other things before the connecting train left for Paris.
+We had about 20 in to pee and other things before the connecting train left for Paris.
 I ran into a train employee named Boris.
 He advised me to just wait until everyone checked in before I did.
 I used this time to change and ended up leaving my doforitrecords shirt in the bathroom at the train station.
 I was pushing maximum density in my backpack.

 I had to haggle with the French ticket lady.
 We both didn’t understand each other so we did lots of pointing.
 It turned out to be way cheap to travel by train so I had to fork over some change.
 This took about 3 minutes to negotiate as we had a mediator who barely understood either language.
 Once we knew that I had to have some coins so as to make exact change, I soon had a ticket.
 Turned out to be around 20€ for the trip.
 This was for a 6 bunk sleeper.
 I didn’t realize it at first but I had to open my compartment each time another rider joined which lasted throughout the night.
 I thought I had it all in my 6 bunk world.
-We were given dinner which consisted of Twix 2 pack and water.
+We were given dinner which consisted of Twix 2 packing and water.
 It was enough for this section of the journey.
 The trains slow progress lulled me to sleep quickly.